 The fee for writing an original query letter (or reviewing and rewriting an already-written query letter) is determined on a case by case basis after I have considered the drafts of the current submission material---e.g. the novel synopsis or non-fiction overview---and the entire manuscript, to date.

 I wrote the memoir from a very rough original draft; and I composed the self-help/inspirational book from telephone and Skype interviews --and from watching the life coach "in action" (there was very little original writing).
-If you don't have the time or inclination to toil away on the pages of the book you were "called" to write--or you have another sort of writing task you would like to pass-on (such as composing lively and often witty website copy)--shoot me an email and let's talk!
+If you don't have the time or inclination to toil away on the pages of the book you were "called" to write--or you have another sort of writing project that you would like to pass-on (such as composing lively and often witty website copy)--shoot me an email and let's talk!

 My Marketing Credentials: